RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 06 | XOR | Bitwise xor of A and B, the result is stored in Q.
 07 | NOTA | Bitwise inversion of A, the result is stored in Q.
 08 | NOTB | Bitwise inversion of B, the result is stored in Q.
+09 | SHL | A and B form a circular shift register.
+Rotate this register left.
+0A | SHR | A and B form a circular shift register.
+Rotate this register right.

 ### Branch Operations: 7 Instructions
 Hex Code | Mnemonic | Description